 - Finally, you can begin your addiction rehab knowing that you have coverage or a plan for repayment.
 You don’t want to be surprised later with expensive bills to pay after treatment.

-Sunrise Veterans Health is available to answer your questions about out-of-state coverage for rehab.
+Sunrise Rehabilitation and Recovery is available to answer your questions about out-of-state coverage for rehab.
 We understand that Veterans might not have options for Veterans-only treatment in their home state.
 Because of this, we offer our services to Veterans and active service members throughout the United States.

 Drug and Alcohol Rehab for Virginia-Based Veterans

-Sunrise Veterans Health provides several programs for Virginia-based Veterans in need of addiction or mental health treatment.
+Sunrise Rehabilitation and Recovery provides several programs for Virginia-based Veterans in need of addiction or mental health treatment.
 We offer drug and alcohol rehab in Virginia to Veterans and active service members.
 Visit our admissions page today to learn more.